yungalgo/claudecare/README.md

   -> assessment + summary saved to DB
   -> Twilio status webhook fires post-call job
   -> scoring pipeline computes flag + escalations
-  -> chains process-next-call after CALL_GAP_SECONDS delay
+  -> chains process-next-call immediately
   -> loop continues until CALL_WINDOW_END
 ```

 ### Key Design Decisions

 **Sequential call processing.** Calls are made one at a time, not in parallel.
 This simplifies resource management, prevents overwhelming Twilio rate limits, and ensures the system stays within API budgets.
-The gap between calls is configurable (`CALL_GAP_SECONDS`).
+The next call is queued immediately after post-call processing completes.

 **Deterministic scoring, not AI scoring.** The AI agent collects data through conversation.
 All clinical flag/escalation decisions are made by a rule-based scoring function with hardcoded thresholds from clinical literature.
 This ensures reproducibility and auditability.